Last updated on August 12th, 2022 at 12:20 pm

 Emotions have been high in the South Africa courtroom where Oscar Pistorius has been on trial for murder.
 The past month of the trial placed witnesses under a microscope of media scrutiny.
 Included among them was Pistorius’s neighbor, Michelle Burger whose native language is Afrikaans.
 An Afrikaans/English interpreter was brought in for witnesses like Burger, who felt more at ease communicating in their native language than in English.

 Interpreting in courtroom settings is an exercise in emotional control.
-Professional, experienced and well trained court interpreters have the ability to stay calm under immense pressure in order to properly absorb and understand what the witness is presenting to the court, and then finally conveying the message to the audience exactly as the witness had intended.
+Professional, experienced and well-trained court interpreters have the ability to stay calm under immense pressure in order to properly absorb and understand what the witness is presenting to the court, and then finally convey the message to the audience exactly as the witness had intended.
 JR Language recognizes the value of highly reliable court interpretation services.
 Anything less may well result in a miscarriage of justice.

 The companion of legal interpretation is legal translation services.